ekg/drosophila/README.md

 146250790
 ```

+## coverage analysis

-And finally we did a coverage analysis using the input ONT reads to measure the completeness of the assemblies.
+Finally we completed a coverage analysis using the input ONT reads to measure the completeness of the assemblies.

 First with mapping: